Setting up the configuration service

 }'

-curl -X PUT https://admin.hlx.page/config/acme/sites/products.json \
+curl -X POST https://admin.hlx.page/config/{org}/sites/{site}/access/admin.json \

 -H 'content-type: application/json' \

--H 'x-auth-token: <your-auth-token>' \
+-H 'x-auth-token: {your-auth-token}' \

 --data '{